clirdlf/ndsa.org/conference/conference.md

 - **Stacey Erdman**, University of Arizona (2023 Chair)
 - **Déirdre Joyce**, Syracuse University (2023 Vice Chair/2024 Chair)
+- **Julie Allen**, The Open Preservation Foundation
+- **Shiraz Bhathena**, University of Wisconsin Milwaukee
+- **Jessica Branco Colati**, discoverygarden, inc.
+- **Chelsea Denault**, Michigan Digital Preservation Network
 - **Rebecca Dillmeier**, U.S. Holocaust Memorial Museum
-- **Georgia Moppett**, The Open Preservation Foundation
-- **Chelsea Denault**, Michigan Digital Preservation Network
+- **Nathan Gerth**, University of Nevada, Reno Libraries
+- **Stephen Klein**, CUNY Graduate Center
 - **Carol Kussmann**, University of Minnesota
-- **Shiraz Bhathena**, University of Wisconsin Milwaukee
-- **Vijayakumar Varadarajan**, ADYPU Innovation University
-- **Julie Allen**, The Open Preservation Foundation
 - **Matthew McEniry**, Texas Tech University
+- **Georgia Moppett**, The Open Preservation Foundation
+- **Rona Razon**, World Bank Group Archives
+- **Aliya Reich**, CLIR / DLF
+- **Robin Ruggaber**, University of Virginia Library
+- **Panagiotis Papageorgiou**, International College Portsmouth
+- **Thomas Pulhamus**, University of Delaware
 - **Özhan Saglik**, Bursa Uludag University / University of British Columbia
-- **Jessica Branco Colati**, discoverygarden, inc.
+- **Jaime Schumacher**, Northern Illinois University
+- **Preetam Singhvi**, Trinity College Dublin
 - **Danielle Spalenka**, The Filson Historical Society
 - **Tammy Troup**, Independent Researcher
-- **Jaime Schumacher**, Northern Illinois University
-- **Nathan Gerth**, University of Nevada, Reno Libraries
-- **Rona Razon**, World Bank Group Archives
-- **Thomas Pulhamus**, University of Delaware
+- **Vijayakumar Varadarajan**, ADYPU Innovation University
-- **Preetam Singhvi**, Trinity College Dublin
-- **Panagiotis Papageorgiou**, International College Portsmouth
-- **Stephen Klein**, CUNY Graduate Center
 - **Andrew Weaver**, University of Washington
-- **Robin Ruggaber**, University of Virginia Library

 ## Sponsor Opportunities
 As a [Digital Preservation and DLF Forum sponsor](https://forum2023.diglib.org/sponsorship/) you will be part of the premier digital stewardship conference that fosters leadership, builds community, sets grassroots agendas, and organizes for action.
 Sponsorship options are limited and will go quickly!
-The 2023 sponsorhip opportunities are forthcoming.
+[Click here to view our 2023 sponsor pack.](https://forum2023.diglib.org/sponsorship/)

 ### 2023 Call for Proposals
 The 2023 Digital Preservation Call for Proposals closed on May 1, 2023.
-You can view the CFP [here](/conference/digital-preservation-2023/cfp/).
+[You can view the CFP here.](/conference/digital-preservation-2023/cfp/)

 ## Calendar and Past Meetings
 **Future Events:** For the latest on upcoming events, see our [NDSA calendar](/calendar).
 More events relevant to the NDSA's mission are to be found on the [DLF Community Calendar](https://www.diglib.org/opportunities/calendar/).

-**Past Meetings:** An archive of _Digital Preservation_ meetings from 2011-2022 can be found on the [Past Digital Preservation Conference](/conference/digital-preservation/past/) page.
+**Past Meetings:** An archive of _Digital Preservation_ meetings from 2011-2022 can be found on the [Past Digital Preservation Conferences](/conference/digital-preservation/past/) page.

 ## Questions?
 Feel free to reach out to ndsa.digipres@gmail.com and someone will get back to you as soon as possible.